HaniefAnwarH/phonebook_app/README.md

 └── output.txt (will be created after saving)
 ```

-A phonebook app We made for my ProgDas class project at UGM.
-It's a console application written in C++ that lets you manage your contacts.
+This project is a C++ console-based phonebook application developed for a course project at Universitas Gadjah Mada (UGM).
+It allows users to manage contacts through a simple interactive menu, including adding, editing, deleting, searching, and saving contact information.

 ## What it does